Something is awakening….

 Why are you charging?
 Shouldn’t poetry be free?

-There are tonnes of free resources for poetry that I can direct you to.
-As a low income artist, I am currently happy with the amount of work I have taken on for free.
+As a neuro-divergent artist, I am currently happy with the amount of work I have taken on for free.
 This course is priced in reflection of the time commitment it takes to research, plan and deliver sessions, it also includes website and tech overheads as well as fees for guest facilitators and performers.

 Can you tell me more about the bursaries?